 General Maritime Law is the age-old law of the sea which provides basic rights to seamen.
 These rights include the right to recover for personal injuries caused by the unseaworthiness of a vessel and the right to maintenance and cure in the event that the seaman is injured or becomes ill while in service to the vessel.

-New Orleans Maritime Lawyers Protecting Your Legal Rights
+Get Help Protecting Your Legal Rights

-Whether your work on the river, the inland waterways, offshore, or are a longshoreman, ship builder or harbor worker, you likely have rights to compensation and benefits for being injured on the job.
+Whether you work on the river, the inland waterways, offshore, or are a longshoreman, ship builder or harbor worker, you likely have rights to compensation and benefits for being injured on the job.
 The Lambert Firm will work with you to determine your eligibility and help you pursue a claim.

 Consult one of our maritime lawyers in New Orleans for experienced injury representation.